IWSLT/IWSLT.github.io/_pages/2025/shared-tasks/low-resource.md

 IWSLT participants may obtain the Tunisian-English speech translation data for no cost from LDC.
 Please sign [this](https://github.com/fbougares/iwslt25_aeb-eng/blob/main/IWSLT_2025_LDC_Evaluation_Agreement.pdf) and email it to ldc@ldc.upenn.edu.
 This 3-way parallel data corresponds to datasets (1) and (2) mentioned in the above Description section.
 TARIC data set is available by fill out the form available at <https://demo-lia.univ-avignon.fr/taric-dataset/> of TARIC

-After you obtain the data sets please use the files ids available here <https://github.com/fbougares/iwslt25_aeb-eng> to generate your dev and internet test sets.
+After you obtain the data sets please use the files ids available here <https://github.com/fbougares/iwslt25_aeb-eng> to generate your dev and internal test sets.
 The official test set files will be released later for official evaluation.

 **Baseline Models**